ikhlas-firlana/mongodb/security/authentication_authorization/users/README.md

 show dbs
 show roles
 ```
-there will be an error, for checking.
+there will be an error for checking.

 ## ADMIN